-Deeside is home to an extremely vulnerable capercaillie population.
-Although low in number, the birds are a genetic lifeline to the larger Strathspey population.
+Royal Deeside is home to an extremely vulnerable capercaillie population.
+Although low in number, the birds may potentially be a genetic lifeline to the larger capercaillie population in Strathspey.
 Work with communities in Deeside is therefore an essential part of building a future for capercaillie in the UK.

-The project currently has no plans in place related to Deeside.
-Instead, it’s working with a ‘blank sheet of paper’ and simply wants to listen to people’s views about capercaillie conservation in the area in order to inform next steps.
+The project's work in Deeside began with a ‘blank sheet of paper’ and simply listening to people’s views about capercaillie conservation in the area in order to inform next steps.

-Listening sessions conducted by an objective third party have been held with 30 key people connected to the area, including landowners and landmanagers, businesses related to tourism and recreation, and representatives from interest groups including field sports and mountain biking.
+Listening sessions conducted by an objective third party were held with 30 key people connected to the area, including landowners and landmanagers, businesses related to tourism and recreation, and representatives from interest groups including field sports and mountain biking.

 Events and activities